-- High: - Locations with an international or national designation and the designated features may be affected by dust soiling; - Locations where there is a community of a particularly dust sensitive species such as vascular species included in the Red Data List for Great Britain; and, - Indicative examples include a Special Area of Conservation (SAC) designated for acid heathlands or a local site designated for lichens adjacent to the demolition of a large site containing concrete (alkali) buildings. - Medium: - Locations where there is a particularly important plant species, where its dust sensitivity is uncertain or unknown; - Locations with a national designation where the features may be affected by dust deposition; and, - Indicative example is a Site of Special Scientific Interest (SSSI) with dust sensitive features. - Low: - Locations with a local designation where the features may be affected by dust deposition; and, - Indicative example is a local Nature Reserve with dust sensitive features.
+- High: - locations with an international or national designation and the designated features may be affected by dust soiling; or locations where there is a community of a particularly dust sensitive species such as vascular species included in the Red Data List For Great Britain. - indicative examples include a Special Area of Conservation (SAC) designated for acid heathlands or a local site designated for lichens adjacent to the demolition of a large site containing concrete (alkali) buildings. - Medium: - locations where there is a particularly important plant species, where its dust sensitivity is uncertain or unknown; or locations with a national designation where the features may be affected by dust deposition. - indicative example is a Site of Special Scientific Interest (SSSI) with dust sensitive features. - Low: - locations with a local designation where the features may be affected by dust deposition. - indicative example is a local Nature Reserve with dust sensitive features.